Lee-Buxton/OptixMovies/README.md

 The data directory contains the following two files:

-Full Movies DB - Around 10k Movies data/MoviesDB/mymoviedb.csv
+Full Movies DB - Around 10k Movies
+`data\MoviesDB\mymoviedb.csv`

-Slim Movies DB - Around 500 Movies data/MoviesDB/mymoviedb-slim.csv
+Slim Movies DB - Around 500 Movies
+`data\MoviesDB\mymoviedb-slim.csv`

 Smaller dataset was put together for efficency of time, as the larger one can take a little itme to import, usually less than a minute.